MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 ## Azure Toolkit for IntelliJ

 The [Azure Toolkit for IntelliJ](../toolkit-for-intellij/index.yml) lets Java developers create, develop, test, and deploy Java applications to Azure using the IntelliJ IDE.
-For example, developers can use it to deploy [Java Web applications](../toolkit-for-intellij/create-hello-world-web-app.md) to Azure App Service and [custom containers](../toolkit-for-intellij/hello-world-web-app-linux.md) in Azure App Service, deploy [Spring Boot applications](/azure/spring-apps/enterprise/how-to-intellij-deploy-apps) to Azure Spring Apps, or deploy [serverless applications](/azure/azure-functions/functions-create-maven-intellij) to Azure Functions - all of these are compute services for running Java on Azure, which we cover in more detail later in this documentation.
+For example, developers can use it to deploy [Java Web applications](../toolkit-for-intellij/create-hello-world-web-app.md) to Azure App Service and [custom containers](../toolkit-for-intellij/hello-world-web-app-linux.md) in Azure App Service, deploy [containerized applications](../toolkit-for-intellij/create-container-apps-intellij.md) to Azure Container Apps, or deploy [serverless applications](/azure/azure-functions/functions-create-maven-intellij) to Azure Functions - all of these are compute services for running Java on Azure, which we cover in more detail later in this documentation.
 Spring Cloud Azure integrations are provided through the Spring Initializr experiences in IntelliJ.
 Just add the appropriate [Java libraries and drivers](../sdk/libraries-drivers-modules.md) (including Azure SDK for Java) as dependencies in your Java project.

 Microsoft is actively investing time and resources to provide more functionality for IntelliJ, including new experiences for cloud-native development and deeper integration with Azure services - including integrations with Azure Kubernetes Service and Application Insights.